Do’s and Don’ts for Family Portraits

 2. Don’t force the kids to do more than they are emotionally able to.
 There comes a time to end every family or baby portrait session, and it may be before you got the shot you were hoping for.

-3. Don’t expect more than an hour of photography.
-I find that 45 minutes is the average amount of time before everyone breaks down.
+3. Don’t expect more than a half hour of photography.
+I find that 20 minutes is the average amount of time before everyone breaks down.

 4. Don’t expect a gallery full of posed, formal portraits.
 That is not my style and it’s unlikely to happen with the average kid!
 Your proofs will contain a variety of poses and expressions including more formal ones where everyone is smiling at the camera and more spontaneous ones where personalities are shining through.